z--m-n/svg-text-flow/README.md

   -v, --verbose   increase output verbosity
 ```

-Example 1 includes:
-* Example1.svg: a simple SVG document with rectengular text flow in Foreign Object elements.
-* Example1_inkscape.svg: the Foreign Object text flow was translated to Rootflow objects for use in Inkscape.
-* Example1_plain.svg: the text flow was converted to plain SVG text elements.
+## Other conversions

-The conversion of Rootflow-type text flow elements to plain SVG text elements is something Inkscape does very well, also from the command line:
+The conversion of flowed text to plain SVG text elements is something Inkscape does very well, also from the command line.

+Step 1:
 ```bash
 inkscape \ # convert to plain
 --export-plain-svg /path-to-file/Example1_plain.svg \
 --file /path-to-file/Example1_inkscape.svg
 ```
+Step 2:
 ```bash
 inkscape \ # convert flowed text to text
 --verb EditSelectAll \